Delboy/DryDrops/TESTING.md

 - #### Links
     Checked that:
-    - The links change color when hovered over.
+    - The links change colour when hovered over.
     - The link to the current page is highlighted by an underline.
     - The Shop link drops down into a sub-menu displaying all products and the four product categories.
     - The links collapse into a hamburger menu once the screen size becomes too small.